Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: Noise Mitigation

 where at $t=\frac{t_g}{2}$:

 and

 at the end of the gate. $\hat{H}_R$ is the Hamiltonian of the driven system, explicitly shown in Eq~\ref{eq:driven_H_RWA} of Appendix~\ref{sec:a_drive_matrix_representation}.

 Equations \ref{eq:omega_x_condition}-\ref{eq:gamam_cond_2} may have multiple solutions.
 In this work, we focus on resonant gates, where the drive is resonant with the coupler transition for the $|11\rangle$ logical state ($\omega_d = \omega_{c,|11\rangle}$).
-For a resonant drive, the first order approximation within the Magnus expansion reduces the condition Eq.~\ref{eq:gamam_cond_1} to~\cite{Schutjens13, Theis16}
+For a resonant drive, the condition Eq.~\ref{eq:gamam_cond_1} is approximated to